-This form shall be used by the Department Evaluation Committee (DEC) to issue their written evaluation and ecommendation report for athletic coaches on term appointments and those applying for promotion in rank.
-Faculty Member Rank Department Academic Year Evaluation Purpose Renewal Promotion EVALUATION CRITERIA - CSU-AAUP Collective Bargaining Agreement 1.11.7 In making its peer evaluations for renewal, promotion, and tenure [and professional assessment CBA 4.12] the DEC shall consider all materials supplied by the candidate and may solicit additional information pertinent to the categories of evaluation.
-5.8 The criterion for evaluation shall be the quality of service in the following categories: .
+This form shall be used by the Department Evaluation Committee (DEC) to issue their written evaluation and recommendation report for athletic coaches on term appointments and those applying for promotion in rank.
+Faculty Member Rank Department Academic Year Evaluation Purpose Renewal Promotion EVALUATION CRITERIA - CSU-AAUP Collective Bargaining Agreement 4.11.7 In making its peer evaluations for renewal, promotion, and tenure [and professional assessment CBA 4.12] the DEC shall consider all materials supplied by the candidate and may solicit additional information pertinent to the categories of evaluation.
+6.8 The criterion for evaluation shall be the quality of service in the following categories: .
 Article 6.8.1 Administration and conduct of the assigned sport (e.g., adherence to institutional policies and applicable external rules governing the sport, fund raising, budget management, general program organization and administration).
 Article 6.8.2 Relationship with student athletes (e.g., recruitment of qualified student athletes, maintenance of acceptable graduation rates as established by the institution and team management).
 Article 6.8.3 Record of student athletes in competitive performance (e.g., program development, record of successful competitions).
 Article 6.8.4 Productive service to the department and University. .
-Article 6.8.5 Years in Rank Article 6.8.6 Record of any disciplinary action in the member's personnel file at the time of the evaluation.
+Article 6.8.5 Years in Rank 6.
+Article 6.8.6 Record of any disciplinary action in the member's personnel file at the time of the evaluation.
 YES NO The DEC must attach their evaluation report to this document.
 Reports shall specifically address each standard.
-It is ecommended that a copy of your departmental evaluation criteria also be attached.
+It is recommended that a copy of your departmental evaluation criteria also be attached.
 For Term Appointments: Overall rating of the faculty member: Satisfactory Marginal Unsatisfactory For Promotion Candidates Only: Is Promotion Recommended?
 YES NO

 DEC Members Signatures:

 Printed Name Signature Date

-I, the subject of this evaluation, am sign Evaluation Committee's written evaluation comments to the Athletic Director in accomments.
-Within three (3) Promotion candidates: Within one (1) on and recommendation.
-I understand the cordance with the following schedule: calendar days of the DEC due date.

 Printed Name Signature Date

+Printed Name Signature Date

+Printed Name Signature Date

+Printed Name Signature Date

+Printed Name Signature Date

+I, the subject of this evaluation, am signing to indicate that I have received a copy of the Department Evaluation Committee's written evaluation and recommendation.
+I understand that I may submit additional comments to the Athletic Director in accordance with the following schedule: Term appointments: Within three (3) calendar days of the DEC due date.
+Promotion candidates: Within one (1) calendar week of the DEC due date.

+Printed Name Signature Date

-Distribution Instructions The DEC shall make two (2) copies of their v 1.
-The original of this form along with the original or the original of this form along with the original or the original original or the original original or the original original original original original original original vritten evaluation and this form after it is sig
+Distribution Instructions The DEC shall make two (2) copies of their wr 1.
+The original of this form along with the itten evaluation and this form after it is signe e written evaluation must go to Human Reso